Study of Indian English Pronunciation Variabilities relative to Received Pronunciation: Data Annotation and Pre-processing

-We consider the speech data from IndicTIMIT corpus for our work \cite{}.
-In the corpus, Indian English L2 speakers were considered from $5$ regions of India namely -- Northeast, East, North, Central, West and South.
-From all these regions, 81 speakers were recorded while speaking TIMIT prompts.
-Speakers had the following native(L1) languages: Malayalam (8), Tamil (9), Telugu (8), Kannada (8), Odia (3), Bengali (8), Assamese (1), Maithili (1), Nepali (1), Mog (1), Dimasa (1), Marathi (10), Gujarati (4), Konkani (2), Hindi (13), Punjabi (1), Marwari (1) and Malwi (1).
+We consider the speech data from Indic TIMIT \cite{yarra2019indic} corpus for our work.
+In the corpus, $80$ Indian English L2 speakers were considered from $6$ regions of India, namely -- North-East, East, North, Central, West, and South.
+From all these regions, speakers were recorded while speaking TIMIT stimuli \cite{zue1990speech}, where each speaker was recorded for $2,342$ stimuli.
+The age of subjects ranged from $18$-$60$ years, and they were either students or staff from the Indian Institute of Science, Bangalore, India.
+Cumulatively from all $80$ speakers, a total of $240$ hours of speech data was obtained.
+From the considered $6$ regions, a total of $5$ groups were formed, based on regions of the speakers' native language, as described below: